LocalCoinIS/how.bitshares.works/docs/resources/llc-glossary.rst

 		Seed nodes are the first nodes of the network.It allows other nodes to get started by connecting to them.

 	SmartCoins
-		BitAssets are owned by the BitShares Committee. (e.g. BitUSD, BitCNY, BitEUR, BitGold etc) A SmartCoin (synonym for MPA) is a crypto-currency that always has 100% or more of its value backed by the BitShares core currency (BTS), to which they can be converted at any time, as collateral in a collateralized loan.
+		BitAssets are owned by the LocalCoin Committee. (e.g. USD, CNY, EUR, Gold etc) A SmartCoin (synonym for MPA) is a crypto-currency that always has 100% or more of its value backed by the LocalCoin core currency (LLC), to which they can be converted at any time, as collateral in a collateralized loan.